openstack/designate/doc/source/install.rst

    Change the wanted configuration settings to match your environment, the file is in the `etc` folder::

-   $ vi moniker-api.conf
+   $ vi designate-api.conf
-   $ vi moniker-api-paste.ini
+   $ vi designate-api-paste.ini

    Refer to :doc:`configuration` details on configuring the service.

 3. Start the API service::

-   $ moniker-api
+   $ designate-api